Equipment and minor works

 - If the equipment or minor works requires insurance or a warranty then you will need to purchase this and provide a copy of all relevant documentation to your practitioner for our records.
 You should keep these documents in a safe place.
 You need to keep any related invoices or receipts as proof of purchase for your equipment or minor works, for a minimum of 7 years.

-Please note: we strongly advice that you do not purchase your equipment or minor works until the direct payment has been made available.
+Please note: we strongly advise that you do not purchase your equipment or minor works until the direct payment has been made available.